 The Email Segments Index page is a place where you can view and manage all the previously created segments.
 The Index page is designed to allow you to easily create, edit, duplicate, delete, and sort various types of segments with ease.

-First, to access the Segment section, navigate to Audience and select the Segment option.
+First, to access this feature, navigate to CDP and select the Segments option.

 The segments are displayed with the following information: